It’s your first home, but it’s not our first mortgage. Count on us to help you understand each stage of the process.

 - If you're buying a home, in some cases, you may be able to use gift funds toward closing costs and all or part of your down payment.

 - Generally, you’ll also need to show that you have additional funds in your accounts to cover several months of mortgage, tax, and insurance payments.

 What is the market value of the property you want to finance?

 We will order a property appraisal to make sure the value of your property meets our underwriting requirements.

 Responsible lending guidelines

-We approve applications where we believe the borrower has the ability to repay the loan or line of credit according to its terms.
+We approve applications where we believe the borrower has the ability to repay according to the terms of the financing.
 We use two ratio-based guidelines to evaluate your ability to repay.